Do you have itchy fingers after acrylic nails the very first night or day after you get them done?

 - Excessive cuticle trimming will expose the lower layers of skin where nerve endings are.
-Acrylic chemicals will come in contact with them and cause the itchy sensation.
+Acrylic chemicals will come in contact with them and cause an itchy sensation.

-- Overly pushing back cuticles will damage the delicate seals between the under side of the cuticles and the nail root and acrylic chemicals can enter your body though these broken seals.
+- Overly pushing back cuticles will damage the delicate seals between the underside of the cuticles and the nail root and acrylic chemicals can enter your body through these broken seals.